markirch/sat-modulo-symmetries/docs/team.md

 ## Contact

-If there are any questions, please don't hesitate to contact use:
+If there are any questions, please don't hesitate to contact us:
  <markus.kirchweger@ac.tuwien.ac.at>.